lemonsevens/lemonsevens-gruntworks/sales/landscaping-outreach-strategy/methodology.md

 # Selected Project Methodology

 ## Methodology
-- **Name:** Simple Phased Approach
+- **Name:** Kanban (Agile)
-- **Specifics/Framework:**
-    1. Phase 1: Research & Data Gathering
-    2. Phase 2: Draft Prospecting & Contact Identification Playbook
-    3. Phase 3: Draft Creative Outreach Tactics
-    4. Phase 4: Internal Review & Refinement
-    5. Phase 5: Finalization & Documentation
+- **Specifics/Framework:** Standard Kanban practices with simple workflow visualization (e.g., columns like Backlog, To Do, In Progress, Done).
+Focus on continuous flow and limiting work-in-progress as needed.

 ## Rationale
 - Chosen based on project characteristics:
-    - Flexibility: Medium
+    - Flexibility: High
-    - Team Structure: One person
+    - Team Structure: Single Person
-    - Delivery Cadence: Final
+    - Delivery Cadence: Incremental
-    - Client Involvement: Low
+    - Client Involvement (Internal Stakeholders): Low
-- Aligns with project goals by enabling a structured, sequential development process suitable for a single contributor creating a defined deliverable.
+- Aligns with project goals by enabling:
+    - High adaptability to evolving outreach tactics and research findings.
+    - Continuous, incremental development and refinement of the strategy document/playbook.
+    - Clear workflow visualization for a single person to manage tasks effectively.

 ## Key Practices Overview
-- **Sequential Progression:** Work moves from one phase to the next upon completion.
-- **Defined Phase Outputs:** Each phase has a clear goal (e.g., completed research, draft playbook).
-- **Focused Iteration:** Review and refinement are consolidated into a specific phase before finalization.
+- **Visualize Workflow:** Use a board (physical or digital) with columns representing stages of work.
+- **Limit Work-in-Progress (WIP):** (Optional but recommended) Set limits on the number of tasks allowed in 'In Progress' stages to maintain focus and flow.
+- **Manage Flow:** Focus on moving tasks smoothly through the workflow from start to finish.